-- 50. No member shall interrupt a speaker except for one or other of the following purposes: - (i) to state a point of order and to ask for a ruling of the Chair on it; - (ii) to call attention to a breach of the privileges of the House; - (iii) to move that the House sit in private; - (iv) to move the adjournment of the debate; - (v) to move the "Previous Question"; - (vi) to object to language deemed objectionable or reflecting on character.
+- 50. No member shall interrupt a speaker except for one or other of the following purposes: - (i) to state a point of order and to ask for a ruling of the Chair on it; - (ii) to call attention to a breach of the privileges of the House; - (iii) to make a personal explanation; - (iv) to move that the House sit in private; - (v) to move the adjournment of the debate; - (vi) to move the "Previous Question"; - (vii) to object to language deemed objectionable or reflecting on character.